VIFF Review: Maps to the Stars

 David Cronenberg makes two kinds of films: Great ones and weird ones.
-I’m honestly not sure which category _Maps to the Stars_ falls into.
-On the one hand, it’s a biting indictment of Hollywood and the stars who live there and featuring some completely amazing performances, but on the other, it’s a muddled mess of slow-moving plots, some of which are never resolved.
+I’m honestly not sure which category Maps to the Stars falls into.
+On the one hand, it’s a biting indictment of Hollywood and the stars who live there and features some fantastic performances, but on the other, it’s a muddled mess of slow-moving plots, some of which are never resolved.

 The story begins with a girl named Agatha (Mia Wasikowska) arriving in Los Angeles.
 She meets Jerome (Robert Pattinson), a limo driver.
 She gets a job as a personal assistant to Havana Segrand (Julianne Moore), an ageing actress with severe personality disorders.
 It turns out she’s also connected to the child star of the moment, Benji (Evan Bird) and his parents, domineering mother (Olivia Williams) and new age self-help guru father (John Cusack).

 There are more connections between all the characters, but without spoiling too much of the plot, I can tell you that the movie spreads itself way too thin and does so too slowly.
-There are many things to like here; first and foremost, Julianne Moore diving headfirst into a crazy character.
-And I don’t mean crazy like “she’s wacky”; I mean crazy like “this woman is self-obsessed, narcissistic, willing to do anything to get to the top, and is haunted by the ghost of her mother”.
+There are many things to like here; first and foremost, Julianne Moore diving headfirst into a troubled character.
+And I don’t mean troubled like “she’s wacky”; I mean troubled like “this woman is self-obsessed, narcissistic, willing to do anything to get to the top, and is also haunted by the ghost of her mother”.

 Moore is in fine form here.
-I’m not kidding when I say she dives in headfirst to the emotional turmoil of this troubled character.
-It’s difficult than that she is stuck opposite Mia Wasikowska, who is about as charismatic as a two-by-four (which, to be fair, seems to be by design).
+I’m not kidding when I say she dives headfirst into the emotional turmoil of this troubled character.
+It’s difficult that she is stuck opposite Mia Wasikowska, who is about as charismatic as a two-by-four (which, to be fair, seems to be by design).

-John Cusack also dives in headfirst to his new ages self help massage therapist character, with the key difference being that instead of being bi-polar, he’s just legitimately creepy.
+John Cusack also dives headfirst into his new-age self-help massage therapist character, with the critical difference being that instead of being bipolar, he’s just legitimately creepy.

 _Maps to the Stars_ has a couple of great performances to keep it going, and if you like Cronenberg’s style of directing (which is a little cold and detached), then you might like this, but it’s a bit of a mess, and it’s a mess that isn’t redeemed by it’s few highlights for me.